 In the past, many doctors and their patients believed that MHT didn’t just help with hot flashes and other symptoms – it had important health benefits.
 But well-conducted studies have led many doctors to conclude that the risks of MHT often outweigh the benefits.

-This document discusses only how MHT can affect a woman’s risk of getting certain cancers.
-It does not discuss other possible risks of MHT such as heart disease or stroke.
+This information covers only how MHT can affect a woman’s risk of getting certain cancers.
+It does not cover other possible risks of MHT such as heart disease or stroke.

 You can use this information when you talk to your doctor about whether MHT is right for you.